Open / Close All

 Q: Is Direct Deposit available for Subscription prize payments?

 A: Yes.
-For instructions on how to get this set up, please call Customer Care at 1-800-665-3313 during regular business hours, Monday to Friday.
+For instructions on how to get this set up, please call Player Care at 1-800-665-3313 during regular business hours.

 Q: How do I pay for my Subscription?